+RECOMMENDATION:

-RECOMMENDATION: By motion, after the public hearing:
+By motion after the public hearing, accept the recommendation of staff to:

-- 1. Direct the staff to incorporate any comments at the public hearing into the City's CAPER; and - 2.
-Authorize the staff to submit any needs identified or comments received to the Department of Housing and Urban Development (HUD) after the required comment period has ended.
+- 1. Direct the staff to incorporate any comments at the public hearing into the City's CAPER; and - Authorize the staff to submit any needs identified or comments received to the Department of Housing and Urban Development (HUD) after the required comment period has ended.